DamnWidget/SublimePySide/README.markdown

 Getting Started
 ---------------

 Unzip / git clone the SublimePySide directory into your ST2's Packages directory.
-To create a new PySide Qt project just open your ST2 console and input this command:
+To create a new PySide Qt project just use your Operating System keybindings:

-    window.run_command('create_qt_project')
+    ctrl+shift+q on Linux
+    ctrl+super+q on Mac OSX
+    ctrl+alt+q on Windows

 Then select the type of project you want to create and answer the questions.

+You can also use the Tools menu at the toolbar.

 **IMPORTANT**: This plugin use SublimeRope if installed to generate Rope projects in an automatic way.